 The party causing the pollution is primarily liable for providing remediation and bears the associated costs.
-However, if the owner of a contaminated property has tolerated the contamination or even consented to it, he and his legal successors may also be held liable.
+However, if the owner of a contaminated property has tolerated the contamination or even consented to it, they and their legal successors may also be held liable.